ufukhalis/pretry/README.md

 `Pretry` is a standalone application that has aim to integrate with your system to make your retries more robust and easy way.

 To be able to use `Pretry` application that you should need to run the application with below command.
-Our application is available in the public docker repository.
+The application is available in the public docker repository.
 Here is the most crucial thing is you need to give a persistent volume to the application itself in your server.

 `Pretry` uses `MapDB` as a storage, so it does not need to have any additional database technology.
 The only need is that you should provide a persistent volume with named `/data` in your usage.